 New research has demonstrated how to print inks made from bagasse fibers.
 Bagasse fibers are a by-product of sugarcane processing that are the result of pressing the canes for juice.
-A team of researchers from Norway’s RISE-PFI, Argentina’s Instituto de Materiales de Misiones (IMAM) and Sweden’s RISE Bioscience and Materials are putting it to use as a viable, organic bioink source.
+A team of researchers from Norway’s RISE-PFI, Argentina’s IMAM and Sweden’s RISE are putting it to use as a viable, organic bioink source.

 This allows them to make cellulose nanofibrills for a range of production capabilities.
 Bagasse is one of the many materials they have tested for the viability of creating these CNFs.
 They also used a range of preparation techniques before extracting the CNFs.